Pell City man pleads guilty, gets 20 years in connection with death of his mother

 PELL CITY -- A Pell City man has pleaded guilty to manslaughter in connection with the 2017 death of his elderly mother.

-St. Clair County District Attorney Lyle Harmon said Vernon Hamm, 50, pleaded guilty to the charge last week and surrendered himself into custody last Tuesday, April 14.
+St. Clair County District Attorney Lyle Harman said Vernon Hamm, 50, pleaded guilty to the charge last week and surrendered himself into custody last Tuesday, April 14.

 Harmon said Hamm was originally charged with manslaughter and second-degree elder abuse, but the second charge was dropped as part of a plea agreement.